drenkmann/departures/docs/PRIVACY-POLICY.md

 This application gathers the precise location of your device to provide you with a list of the nearby public transport.
 The exact coordinates of your device are shared with the service found at https://v6.vbb.transport.rest, or the API endpoint specified in the settings of the app.
 The only data shared that may link the coordinates to your person is the IP of your device.
 Please note that in most countries, including Germany, only the government is able to link your IP to your person.
 For detailed information about linking your IP to your person, please refer to this page: https://www.whatismyip.com/can-someone-find-me-with-my-ip-address/.

 The API (https://v6.vbb.transport.rest) is **not** hosted or managed by me.
-It is, however, open source (meaning the exact code is openly available) and hosted and developed by Jannis Redmann (@derhuerst) and I simply make use of it.
+It is, however, open source (meaning the exact code is openly available) and is hosted and developed by Jannis Redmann (@derhuerst).
+I simply make use of it.
 For detailed information about the API, please refer to its GitHub repository: https://github.com/derhuerst/vbb-rest.
 If you have any questions about the API, please contact me (departures-support@drenkmann.dev) first, as Mr. Redmann is not responsible for this project in any way.

 #### Connection Status